michalbe/gh-jira/README.md

   - Go to `about:debugging` page
   - Click `Load Temporary Add-on`
   - Choose the `manifest.json` file from the downloaded repo
-  - Go to [https://github.com/meetsoci/soci/pulls](https://github.com/meetsoci/soci/pulls) and refresh
+  - Go to your pull request page (usually something like `https://github.com/your_name/your_remo/pulls`) and refresh
-  - Note that this will work only till Firefox will be restarted (what probably doesn't occur often for we developers)
+  - Note that this will work only till Firefox will be restarted (what probably doesn't occur often for us developers)

 ![Mozilla Firefox](images/firefox.png)